nate-allen/to-do/README.md

-# to-do
+# To Do Plugin for WordPress
-To Do Plugin for WordPress
+This is an example plugin built with the MVC methodology